Minnesota reports child COVID-19 death, more than 900 new cases

 Minnesota has reported its first COVID-19 death in a child amid a continued rise in cases of the infectious disease among children and young adults.

-No details were released about the death — one of four reported Monday by the Minnesota Department of Health — other than it involved someone in the 0-5 age range from Clay County.
+No details were released about the death — one of four reported Monday by the Minnesota Department of Health — other than it involved a 9-month-old infant from Clay County.
 Of the 1,545 COVID-19 deaths so far in the pandemic in Minnesota, two have involved people in the 20 to 29 age range.
 But none until now had involved anyone 19 or younger.

 COVID-19 is a respiratory disease caused by infection with a novel coronavirus.
 Risk increases with age or underlying health conditions such as diabetes or heart disease.
 People 70 or older only make up 10% of the state's known COVID-19 cases, but 81% of the deaths.